 Offshore wind farm

-The Crown Estate had awarded a 50-year lease to Centrica for building the Race Bank windfarm in 2004.
+The Crown Estate had awarded a 50-year lease to Centrica to build the Race Bank wind farm in 2004.
 The development consent for the project was awarded in 2012.
 Onshore construction began in 2015, followed by offshore construction in 2016 and turbine installation in May 2017.

 The offshore wind project is located approximately 17m (27.3km) from Blakeney Point on the North Norfolk Coast, and approximately 17.4m from the Lincolnshire coast at Chapel St Leonards.
 It is approximately 32km off the British eastern coast and extends over approximately 75km².

-The windfarm comprises of three offshore substations and an onshore substation, which was completed in 2016.
+The wind farm comprises three offshore substations and one onshore substation, which was completed in 2016.

 Alstom Grid’s DS Agile technology, a next-generation digital control system for smart substations was installed at the project.
 The DS Agile system includes advanced situational awareness features and a MiCOM P40 Agile protection system, which enables it to protect, monitor and control the assets.

 The onshore substation is located adjacent to the Walpole Substation and consists of all the equipment to transmit power from the offshore substation to the national grid network.

 Transmission of electricity generated by Race Bank

 The electricity generated by the wind farm is being delivered to the onshore substation using export cables.
 The cables have a landfall east of the Nene River and approximately 3.7m (5.95km) north-north-east of Sutton Bridge.